sagemath/sagewiki_to_gh-2022-10-10/days100.md

 Following a [[https://wiki.sagemath.org/Workshops|long tradition of similar workshops]], the Sage days 100 workshop will take place in Bonn Germany, July 22nd - July 26th.
 It welcomes anyone who wishes to work with !SageMath, from complete beginners to advanced developers.
 It will consist of tutorials, participant presentations and mostly free time to let participants work on their mathematical programming projects and get helped from more advanced users.
 The precise schedule of the workshop will be decided at the begining of the workshop and adapted according to the participant needs.

 The afternoon of Wednesday 24th will be dedicated to a [[https://www.mpim-bonn.mpg.de/de/node/9501|SageMath presentation at Max-Planck Institut]] (for students, PhD students, postdocs and professors).
-If you intend to come to this workshop, you are welcome to be involved in this event.
+If you wish to be involved in this presentation, contact the organizer.

 = Practical information =